lyleresnick/lyleresnick.github.io/_drafts/Swift-Optionals.md

 Every Optional variable must be routinely checked for nil via `if let`, `while let`, etc statements or the `?` operator.

-Although these statement and operator can make the app ‘safe’ by preventing it from  crashing, it can lead to many hard to track bugs.
+Although these statements and the operator can make the app ‘safe’ by preventing it from  crashing, it can lead to many hard to track bugs.
 We will come back to this later.

 If the value is not optional in the app requirement, the variable type should not be optional.
 You must make sure of this, as you will be writing code to check for nil many times over - for absolutely no reason.